In the early days of SEO, even before Google existed, web ranking was heavily based on keyword usage within the page’s content.

 Inbound Links Are Still Important Even After Google’s Penguin Update

-In recent years, Google has implemented a series of important algorithm updates.
+Over the past decade, Google has implemented a series of important algorithm updates.
 One of these important updates was Penguin.

 Google’s Penguin update has now become an essential part of the core algorithm.